Averoigne: Fictional geography

 Averoigne is depicted by Smith as being located in the southern half of France.
 The northern half of the territory is dominated by the walled city of Vyones, site of an impressive cathedral.
 In the southern half is located the town of Ximes; the main road of Averoigne runs between Ximes and Vyones, straight through the thick, dark forest that blankets the province.
 A river called Isoile flows from the mountains in the northern part of the province to feed into a swamp in the south.

 Other towns and villages depicted by Smith as being located in Averoigne include: Moulins, Les Hiboux, La Frenâie, Touraine, Sainte Zenobie, and Périgon.
 In the forest can be found haunted ruins, such as the Château of Fausseflammes and the stronghold of Ylourgne.
 (It was from that abandoned abode of evil robber barons, that the horrific events of The Colossus of Ylourgne had their start.)

 Reception

 In 1993, Stefan Dziemianowicz wrote in Dark Eidolon: The Journal of Smith Studies that "The Colossus of Ylourgne, with its series of increasingly bizarre events culminating in the rampage of the most awesome monster to appear in Smith's fiction, comes closest of any of the Averoigne tales to evoking the sense of wonder in Smith's otherworldly fantasies...
-Smith appears to be saying that even the sorcerors of Averoigne are unable to transcend their flawed humanity."
+Smith appears to be saying that even the sorcerers of Averoigne are unable to transcend their flawed humanity."